jamesaud/prompt-components/README.md

 ### Component Protocol

 An interface defining the expected structure of a component, including `render` and lifecycle hooks.
-Components should generally inherit from one of the template base classes below, which implement this protocol.
+Components should generally inherit from one of the template base classes, which implement this protocol.